Amédée Bollée

 Amédée-Ernest Bollée (11 January 1844 – 20 January 1917) was a French bellfounder and inventor who specialized in steam cars.
+He is notable for developing the earliest known form of the independent suspension.
 After 1867 he was known as "Amédée père" to distinguish him from his similarly named son, Amédée-Ernest-Marie Bollée (1867–1926).

 Biography

 Bollée was the eldest son of Ernest-Sylvain Bollée, a bellfounder and inventor who moved to Le Mans in 1842.
 He became seriously ill in the 1860s and was obliged to delegate the day-to-day running of his businesses to his three sons.
 Amédée-Ernest was given charge of the bell foundry, while Ernest-Jules (1846–1922) supervised the hydraulic ram business and the youngest son, Auguste-Sylvain Bollée (1847–1906) assumed control of the Éolienne Bollée wind-turbine factory.

 Steam vehicles

 L'Obéissante

 Amédée père manufactured his first steam vehicle L'Obéissante (The Obedient) in 1873 and made the first road trip between Paris and Le Mans in 18 hours.
 The L'Obéissante carried 12 passengers and had a cruising speed of 30 km/h and a top speed of 40 km/h.
 It was driven by two V twin steam engines, one for each rear wheel.
+Front wheels were cushioned on the sliding pillar suspension which became the first ever independent front suspension.
 The original vehicle is preserved in the collection of the Conservatoire National des Arts et Métiers in Paris.